Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

  ----------

 # First sketch of system
+The is the sytem diagram of the program where we put the inputs ( buttons ), the program, and the output (LCD);
+In the LCD we are expected to see, and write the message using the pushbuttons
 ![Arduino](donada.png)
+fig.1

 # Traffic lights system using Arduino
 ![Arduino](arduino123.png)
+fig.2

 Introduction of Arduino-using arduino to make a system of traffic lights help us to understand how Arduino works.